 The government says the costs will be covered by finding efficiencies through staff attrition and the elimination of outdated or duplicate programs within Alberta Education.
 Further details are expected in the upcoming provincial budget, which is slated to be released March 16.

-“I’d be concerned if the elimination of fees were to place greater financial pressure on classrooms,” Ramsankar said.
-“I’ll be keeping an eye on the budget to see exactly how these funds will be allocated.”
+“I’ll be keeping an eye on the budget to see exactly how these funds will be allocated,” he said.

 In 1995, the Association adopted three separate policies urging the government to 1) provide sufficient funding to eliminate the need for student fees, 2) prohibit schools and school boards from using student fees to fund curricular programs and 3) require school authorities receiving public funds to be transparent about their collection and use of school fees.